GET 50% OFF any Yousician plan – available only on our website! Claim your discount here >

 • To play a slide, play a note and simply slide your finger either up or down the string to another fret.
 With bends, you bend the string across the neck of your guitar in order to change the pitch of a note.

-Master the guitar tab with Yousician
+Master guitar tabs with Yousician

 Yousician’s interactive guitar tabs are one of the easiest and most fun ways to learn how to play.
-Just like with regular guitar tabs, you’ll see six horizontal lines, representing the six strings of the guitar.
-Then as the different colored numbers approach from the right side of the screen, play each note in time as the Yousician app listens and gives feedback on your playing.
+Just like with regular guitar tabs, you’ll see six horizontal lines representing the six strings of the guitar.
+Then, as the different colored numbers approach from the right side of the screen, play each note in time as the Yousician app listens and gives feedback on your playing.

 Start your free trial

-Play the songs you love with Yousician.
+Learn the songs you love with Yousician